renatomaia/coutil/doc/manual.md

 Creates a uniquely named temporary directory with the prefix given by string `prefix`.

-`mode` might contain any of the following characters to make it create a file instead of a directory.
+String `mode` might contain any of the following characters to make it create a file instead of a directory.
 These characters also define the sequence of values returned by the call in case of success.

 - `f`: returns the path to the **file** created.